-The Backstage View's general structure consists of two areas.
-The left one - the Content Area - holds all backstage menu items.
-The right area – the Control Pane - displays the content of the currently selected tab item.
+The figure covers Backstage View's general structure that includes two areas.
+The left one - the Content Area - holds all backstage items.
+The right area - Control Pane - displays a currently selected tab item's content.

 You can use the following item types within a Backstage View: a regular button, tab item and separator item.

-A BackstageTabItem acts as a tab item in a tab control: as the end-user clicks its caption (displayed in the Content Area), its contents are displayed in the Control Pane area.
-In the image above, the Control Pane area displays the selected 'Open' tab item contents - the list of documents that can be opened.
+A BackstageTabItem acts as a tab item in a tab control: as you click its caption (displayed in the Content Area), its contents are displayed in the Control Pane area.
+In the figure above, the Control Pane area displays the selected 'Recent' tab item contents - the recently opened documents list.

 A BackstageSeparatorItem is a line that visually separates two neighboring elements.
-Use it to create visually detach item groups to improve a menu's visual perception and readability.
+Use it to create visually detached item groups to improve a menu's visual perception and readability.